Many Average Partial Effects: with An Application to Text Regression: Proofs for Results in Section

-where $\tau_G=C'(s\log a_G/G)^{1/2}$ for some sufficiently large positive constants $C$ and $C'$.
-The rest of this proof is divided into three steps corresponding to the verification of the three high-level assumptions.
+The rest of this proof is divided into three steps corresponding to the verification of the three assumptions.

 \textbf{Step 1.} In this step, we examine Assumption \ref{a:score_moment}.
 Assumption \ref{a:score_moment} (i) is clear since $\Lambda$ is infinitely continuously differentiable.
-To verify Assumption \ref{a:score_moment} (ii)(a), since for all $\eta^k\in \H_k$, $\|\eta^k -\eta \|_2\lesssim 1$, using a mean value expansion and the definition of the induced matrix $\ell_2$ norm,
+To verify Assumption \ref{a:score_moment} (ii)(a), since for all $\eta^k\in \H_k$, $\|\eta^k -\eta \|_2\lesssim 1$, a mean value expansion and the definition of the induced matrix $\ell_2$ norm yield that